 Tow to Go service available March 17th

-For those with no other option, Tow to Go will be there to provide a safe way home.
-Whether you are a AAA member or not, you can call for a Tow to Go ride anytime this Thursday, March 17th through 6:00am on Friday, March 18th.
+Whether you are a AAA member or not, you can call for a Tow to Go ride anytime Tuesday, March 17th through 6:00am on Wednesday, March 18th.
 AAA will then safely transport you and your vehicle home or somewhere safe within 10 miles.

-“The Tow to Go program is an effective way to promote the use of Designated Drivers and help prevent impaired driving,” said Katja Zastrow, Vice President of Corporate Social Responsibility for Anheuser-Busch.
-“We are proud to partner with AAA and their roadside assistance drivers to help keep our roads safe.”
+“The Tow to Go program is a simple and effective way to help prevent drunk driving,” said Kathy Casso, vice president of Corporate Social Responsibility for Anheuser-Busch.
+“We are proud to join forces with AAA and their team of emergency roadside service drivers to help keep our roads safe across the southeast this St. Patrick’s Day.”

-Since its inception in 1998, Tow to Go has safely removed more than 24,000 impaired drivers from roads across the Southeast.
-The service is designed to be a safety net for motorists who did not plan ahead when drinking away from home.
-It is offered based on the availability of AAA drivers and tow trucks during times of high call volume.
-AAA’s Auto Club Group Traffic Safety Foundation provides the Tow to Go service because it helps keep all motorists safe from the dangers of impaired driving.
+Since its inception in 1998, Tow to Go has safely removed more than 24,000 impaired drivers from the roads.
+The service is designed to be used as a last resort.
+It is offered based on availability of AAA drivers and tow trucks during times of high call volume.

 Tow to Go Services: